FacilMap/facilmap/docs/src/users/markers/README.md

 ## Edit marker details

-To edit the details of a marker, select the marker and then click “Edit data” in its [search box](../ui/#search-box) tab.
+To edit the details of a marker, select the marker and then click “Edit data” in its [search box](../ui/#search-box) tab (or press <kbd>e</kbd> on your keyboard).
 A dialog will open where you can edit the following fields:
 * **Name:** The name of the marker.
 Will be shown as the heading in the marker details and as a tooltip when hovering the marker.
 * **Colour:** The colour of the marker.
 * **Size:** The size of the marker (height in pixels).
 Use the + and &minus; buttons to change the value.